webtoknow/3-days-of-Angular-magic/Day-2/Exercise/README.md

   ]
 ```

-### Implement pooling mechanism
+### Implement polling mechanism

 - we want to simulate the real-time behavior for getting the transactions.
-This is the reason why we implement pooling mechanism.
+This is the reason why we implement polling mechanism.
 - so, we should add a new method in *trade.service.ts*, which will make a call to get all transactions every 2 seconds:

     ```JavaScript